compgeolab/xlandsat/doc/composites.rst

 For that, we have to create **composites**.
 We provide the :func:`xlandsat.composite` function to make this process easier.

-As an example, let's load two example scenes from the `Brumadinho tailings dam disaster <https://en.wikipedia.org/wiki/Brumadinho_dam_disaster>`__:
+As an example, let's load an example scene from the `Brumadinho tailings dam disaster <https://en.wikipedia.org/wiki/Brumadinho_dam_disaster>`__:

 .. jupyter-execute::